tamasg05/mlops_project/readme.txt

             curl -X POST -F "file=@titanic_train500.csv" http://127.0.0.1:5001/train_csv
             the docker container will listen on the local 5001 port and the application will serve the request

+    (4) feature/datadrift_evidentlyai
+        This branch integrates EvidentlyAI to determine whether there is a data drift among the columns in the provided csv compared to the version that is labelled with @Staging in MLFlow, i.e. the last version used for training of the staged version.
+2 REST end points were added: (a) /data_drift_report  (b) /data_drift_summary.
+The first generates a data drift report in html, and saves in in MLFlow under the artifacts, while the latter returns a summary of the data drift in JSON format.
+Both methods expect a csv file that will be compared to the one labelled with @Staging in MLflow.

-    (4) main
+    (5) main
-        this branch contains the dockerized variant of the application and MLFlow is updated from 2.22.0 to 3.1.0 version.
-This upgrade required a couple of changes in the code.
+        this branch contains all branches except (1) feature/simple, i.e the dockerized variant of the application, MLFlow updated from 2.22.0 to 3.1.0 version, and evidentlyAI library for data drift detection.
+The MLFlow upgrade required a couple of changes in the code.